OctopusDeploy/docs/src/pages/docs/deployments/docker/docker-run-with-networking.md

 1. Install Ubuntu.
 2. Configure your Ubuntu machine as either an [SSH target](/docs/infrastructure/deployment-targets/linux/ssh-target/#configuring-ssh-targets) or [Linux Tentacle](/docs/infrastructure/deployment-targets/tentacle/linux) in Octopus
-    * Make sure this Deployment Target has a [target role](/docs/infrastructure/deployment-targets/#target-roles) like **docker-server**.
-We will configure the Docker steps to target this role.
+    * Make sure this Deployment Target has a [target tag](/docs/infrastructure/deployment-targets/#target-roles) like **docker-server**.
+We will configure the Docker steps to target this tag.

 :::figure
 ![](/docs/deployments/docker/images/my-docker-host.png)